-You have the choice of studying full-time before entering the job market, or working and studying part-time while gaining skills on the job through the Modern Apprenticeships scheme.
+You have the choice of studying full-time before entering the job market, or working and studying part-time or learning while you earn through a Competenz Baking Apprenticeship.
 Many employees in the baking industry start their careers working as an apprentice.
 Some people employed in the industry have no qualifications at all and have simply trained on the job.
 But remember: the more qualifications you have, the better paid you will be and the more opportunities you will have.

 Full-time courses generally cover bakery safety, food hygiene, first aid, biscuits and small goods, pastry baking, bread baking, cake baking, cake decorating, baking for the catering industry, patisserie, confectionery and craft baking production.

 The following are providers who offer full-time courses:

 Ara Institute of Canterbury offers the New Zealand Certificate in Baking (Generalist) which is a full-time programme studied over one year.
 For more information visit www.ara.ac.nz or phone 0800 24 24 76 or email email@example.com.